Have a question about Right to Light?

 • A neighbour’s new shed.

-• Garden walls.
+• Garden walls or fences.

 • Part of a new housing or development.